hunan-rostomyan/notes/Quotes.md

 - "What I cannot create, I do not understand."
   - understanding; practice

+### Hinton

+- "A lot of machine learning is just a rediscovery of things that statisticians already knew.
+This is often disguised by differences in terminology. [...]
+But the emphasis is very different: a good piece of statistics is a clever proof that a relatively simple estimation procedure is asymptotically unbiased, while a good piece of machine learning is a demonstration that a complicated algorithm produces impressive results on a specific task." (paraphrazing, Intro to ML, Lecture 1, slide 9)

 ### Maslow

 - "I suppose it is tempting, if the only tool you have is a hammer, to treat everything as if it were a nail."